-That great new WordPress site of yours is live and you want people to find it in Google, Yahoo and Bing.
+That shiny new WordPress site of yours is live and you want people to find it in Google, Yahoo, and Bing.
 But, you don’t know how to make that happen.

-If you’re like most beginners, you’re probably asking yourself some questions like “How do I use that popular Yoast SEO plugin I installed?”
+Like all of us at one point, you are probably asking yourself some beginner WordPress SEO questions like “How do I use that popular Yoast SEO plugin I installed?”
 “Where do I get started with SEO?”
 Or, “Is there an SEO software I should use?”

-Before you let your snowball of SEO questions get bigger, let’s step back and look at essential WordPress SEO tips for beginners.
+Before you let your snowball of SEO questions get any bigger, step back and let these essential WordPress SEO tips for beginners inform your next steps.

 The thing is, Yoast doesn’t actually do SEO for you.
 Once you install it, you have to configure it.
-If you don’t, it’s just going to end up slowing down your site because it’s a big plugin.
-Start by using the Yoast SEO Configuration Wizard.
-Then, learn how to use the Yoast SEO plugin and start practicing what you learn.
+Same goes for most your other plugins.
+If you don’t, they just end up slowing down your site which has a negative impact on SEO.
+Especially when it comes to big plugins like Yoast.

 Signing up for Google Search Console is going to give you a direct line of communication with the biggest search engine in the world.

 After you sign up, verify your WordPress site with Google Search Console.
-This will let you communicate with Google, find out how well your site is performing in search results, find out what search terms (queries) your site is ranking for, and more.
+This will let you communicate with Google, find out how well your site is performing in search results, discover what search terms (queries) your site is ranking for, and much more.

 At the very least, sign up and verify your website so Google knows about it and can start showing it in search results.
 Without verification, Google might have to wait until someone links to your site to find out that it exists.